-Proxemics (BAF003), Juno 3’s latest album (digital download and companion cassette tape*), is now available to pre-order!
+Proxemics (BAF003), Juno 3’s latest album is out now! with the digital download available today and the companion cassette tape* to begin shipping on February 15.
 Masterminded by Berlin-based Korean-American improviser and guitarist Han-earl Park, Juno 3 is his trio with London-based experimental producer, saxophonist, and sound artist Lara Jones, and boundless experimentalist and pioneer of electroacoustics in free improvisation, Pat Thomas.
 Recorded at Cafe OTO, Proxemics (BAF003) captures the trio’s performance as part of the EFG London Jazz Festival’s outer left field.

 I love, love, love this recording, and the camaraderie of the artists (and helpers and supporters behind-the-scenes) involved in its making.
 If the trio’s first performance in the spring of 2022, caught between lockdowns and post-pandemic ‘normality,’ was about that strange sense of cautious relief and optimism, then this later performance was something altogether more strident, brash, at times harsh and ugly, confrontational and combative.
 What I hear is Lara punching you unremittingly in the mid-rage gut; Pat throwing down beats of glitchy robotic wasps, and of impossible danceability; and my struggles with an unfamiliar guitar (a silver rocker) that wants to make it all a little too easy.